slleung/AccountServer/README.md

-# AuthenticationServer
+# AccountServer

-An authentication server written in Kotlin.
+An account server written in Kotlin.
 Uses grpc for communication.
+Handles authentication.